peterleng150/IOSVideoBackgroundOverlay/README.md

   <img src="https://github.com/peterleng150/IOSVideoBackgroundOverlay/raw/master/Assets/Spotify.gif" width="369" title="Screenshot">
 </p>

-SwiftVideoBackground is an easy to use Swift framework that provides the ability to play a video on any UIView.
+IOSVideoBackground is an easy to use Swift framework that provides the ability to play a video on any UIView.
 This provides a beautiful UI for login screens, or splash pages, as implemented by Spotify and many others.

 ## Features